Billy Elliot the Musical: Second US tour

 A second tour opened at the Durham Performing Arts Center in Durham, North Carolina, on 30 October 2010.
 Although this is the first production of the musical to tour the United States in a "touring" manner, this is still considered to be the second national tour.

 The title role was shared by Giuseppe Bausilio, Michael Dameski, Kylend Hetherington, Lex Ishimoto, and Daniel Patrick Russell.
 The cast also included Faith Prince as Mrs. Wilkinson, Rich Hebert as Billy's father, Griffin Birney and Jacob Zelonky alternating the role of Michael, Patti Perkins as Grandma, Jeff Kready as Tony, and Joel Blum as George.
 The tour closed on 21 August 2011 at San Francisco's Orpheum Theatre.

 As a promotion for the tour, Daniel Patrick Russell and Griffin Birney performed a special showcase on the television game show The Price Is Right.

 Third North American tour

 A third tour opened on 31 October 2011 at the Fox Theatre in St. Louis under a new production company, Networks, and with previous cast members from the second tour as well as the Toronto cast.
 Notable cast replacement included Ben Cook as Billy.
 The tour went on hiatus after playing its final performance in North America at Hartford, Connecticut on 23 June 2013, before transferring to Brazil for a limited engagement at the Credicard Hall in São Paulo from 2 to 18 August 2013.
 It was the first time the tour played in a Latin American country and was the first musical to take its international tour to Brazil since Cats in 2006.
 The tour played its final performance with Ty Forhan, Drew Minard and Mitchell Tobin as the last to share the title role.

+2026 UK tour and 2027 West End revival

+In December 2025, the producers behind the original production announced their search for children to play the roles of Billy, Michael and Debbie in a forthcoming run of the musical.
+A UK tour was subsequently announced, including a run at the Adelphi Theatre in London's West End from February to July 2027.

+The tour opens at the Sunderland Empire on 4 November 2026 and plays there until 28 November, followed by the Palace Theatre, Manchester and the Edinburgh Playhouse before the Adelphi season, which runs from 12 February to 31 July 2027.
+Dates in Cardiff, Dublin, Bradford and Bristol were added to the itinerary in September 2026, carrying the tour into February 2028.

+In June 2026, the four boys that will play the title role in the national tour and West End season were announced.
+It was also announced that original Billy Elliot, Liam Mower, will return to the show to play Older Billy.